-- If instruction is taking place in a pool, no safety craft is required. - A safety craft is a designated craft that is rescue-capable, taking into consideration necessary factors (for example, distance from shore, weather, water and wind conditions), and contains at least one Qualified Instructor, Trip Guide or Monitor who meets the first aid certification. - A safety craft must be in the water and accessible while students are canoeing.
-The safety craft need not be motorized.
-If the safety craft is a motorized craft then the operator of the motorized safety craft must have a Pleasure Craft Operator Card.
-The operator of the safety craft, whether craft is motorized or not, must have experience in navigating the craft. - The safety craft can be the watercraft that the Qualified Instructor/Trip Guide is operating.
+• If instruction is taking place in a pool, no safety craft is required.

+- A safety craft is a designated craft that is rescue-capable, taking into consideration necessary factors (for example, distance from shore, weather, water and wind conditions), and contains at least one Teacher, Trip Guide, or Monitor who meets the first aid certification. - A safety craft must be in the water and accessible while students are paddle rafting.
+If the safety craft is motorized then the operator must have a Pleasure Craft Operator Card and must have experience in navigating the craft.